The Very Definitely Final Dungeon

-- The first game in the Spiritual Successor UFO After Blank series stays true to the spirit and ends with a do-or-die assault on the Reticulan mothership docked on the far side of the Moon.
+- The Spiritual Successor UFO Aftermath stays true to the spirit and ends with a do-or-die assault on the Reticulan mothership docked on the far side of the Moon.

 - The final dungeon of XCOM: Enemy Unknown is the Temple Ship, an enormous UFO that encompasses a decent chunk of the Atlantic Ocean.
 It is also crewed by almost every alien species in the game.

 - Silent Storm ends with your squad storming the Thor's Hammer headquarters and facing off against the leader of the conspiracy who is wearing a flying version of a Panzerklein.
 The goal is to stop them from launching a Kill Sat that would allow them to dominate the ravaged post-World War II nations.

 - Scarface: The World is Yours ends in Sosa's rather large mansion, fighting through his large personal retinue of mooks to finally give him his comeuppance.
 It's small hat compared to pretty much everything else on the list, but the game is fairly realistic as it stands, so it should be forgivable.